Geology of the Grand Canyon

 So, we've looked at how the Colorado Plateau was formed, and it certainly appears that the orthodox theory explains it much better than the young-Earth theory does.
 Now we can go on to Question 2: How was the Grand Canyon formed?

 Again, the best way to start the answer is by first clearly defining the question.
 So just what is this "Grand Canyon" that we're trying to explain?
 The Grand Canyon of the Colorado River is an enormous gash cut through the southern side of the Colorado Plateau, some distance south of the highest part of the Kaibab Uplift.
 Today the Canyon forms a major part of the pathway traveled by the Colorado River in descending from the Rocky Mountains to the Gulf of California.
-The Grand Canyon officially extends 277 miles, from Lee's Ferry just below Glen Canyon Dam to Grand Wash Cliffs, a few miles above Lake Meade.
+Officially, the Grand Canyon extends 277 miles, from Lee's Ferry just below Glen Canyon Dam to Grand Wash Cliffs, a few miles above Lake Meade.
 At its deepest the Grand Canyon is a bit more than a mile deep from the North Rim to the river; at its widest it's some eighteen miles from Rim to Rim as the crow flies, much longer by trail.
 From Glen Canyon Dam to Lake Meade the river descends 2,000 feet.
 Before Glen Canyon Dam was built, the Colorado River's flow through the Canyon could reach 200,000 cubic feet per second (cfs) in heavy floods.

 Farther west, as the river descends into Granite Gorge through the Vishnu Schist, it changes its character, becoming much straighter.
 Granite Gorge is a classic example of the type of deep-V river valley formed by a river that is downcutting rapidly.
 This immediately suggests two questions.
 First, how could any river cut so deeply into such very hard rock?
 Second, if the canyon is cut this deeply here, why is it not deeper upstream?
 What's different between the eastern and western Canyons, such that the river cut so deeply in the west and not in the east?